 While the power they consume is very small, the battery will die at some point and Murphy’s Law says it will die when you need it the most.
 That’s usually the main argument for co-witnessing.

-Keep in mind that there’s two types of co-witnessing (absolute and lower 1/3) depending on personal preference.
+Keep in mind that there are two types of co-witnessing (absolute and lower 1/3) depending on personal preference.
 I prefer lower 1/3 so the irons aren’t in the way as much during normal red dot use.

 If you zero your red dot and your iron sights separately, you can use co-witnessing as a way to verify you zeroed correctly.